 Obi started his career at PwC after a short stint at Legal & General helped him decide Actuary involved more math than he’ll probably ever know.
 After a few years at PwC, he joined an SME bank to help execute its growth plans after its delisting by a private equity consortium before leaving to do an MBA and support the launch of an energy startup.

 Right from PwC, Obi has been advising SMEs on M&A and strategic initiatives.
 During his MBA, he completed multiple internships, which made it very clear his path going forwards is working within organisations to achieve sustainable growth.

-Obi joined The Mothership in it’s startup phase (see below) and played a leading role in fundraising, building the financial models and business plan that brought the CEO’s vision to life.
+Obi joined The Mothership in its startup phase (see below) and played a leading role in fundraising and building the financial models and business plan that brought the CEO’s vision to life.
 As a member of the founding team, he led the finance function and played a key role in M&A diligence and execution.
-In November 2022 he was promoted to Chief Financial Officer and remains a member of the Sherpa Programme.
+In November 2022, he was promoted to Chief Financial Officer and remains a member of the Sherpa Programme.

 (The Mothership isn’t actually a Tenzing portfolio company.
 It was co-founded by our Entrepreneur’s Panel member Titus Sharpe, and when he told us of his plans, we were keen to support him with a Sherpa from our Programme.
 This shows how close we are to our Panelists and also that we know that (some) rules are just meant to be broken.)